fbpx

 Hangi Presentation

-After we learned about Maori culture and traditions, we headed to a little amphitheater where they presented the food from the hangi.
-They had all the food separated in wire racks and I couldn’t believe how many racks were in the hangi!
+After we learned about Maori traditions and culture, we headed to a little amphitheater where they presented the food from the hangi.
+All the food was separated into wire racks, and I couldn’t believe how many racks were in the hangi!

 It was all on display afterward.